 - Morocco Pavilion — We love exploring this pavilion!
 There are lots of areas that provide cool shade and a break from the crowds.
 One of our all-time favorite spots is the mosaic-filled Fez House.
 Though seating options are limited, visitors can still enjoy the serene ambiance this little nook provides.

-- America Adventure — Similar to the Hall of Presidents, the American Adventure Pavilion offers a spacious air-conditioned waiting area and a show featuring numerous rows of seating.
-The show's duration is longer than that of the Hall of Presidents, and with fewer crowds, you may have the opportunity to watch multiple showings if you're needing a longer break.
+- The American Adventure — Similar to the Hall of Presidents, the American Adventure Pavilion offers a spacious air-conditioned waiting area and a show featuring numerous rows of seating.
+The show's duration is longer than that of the Hall of Presidents.
+Plus, with fewer crowds, you may have the opportunity to watch multiple showings if you need a longer break.

-- Baby Care Center — Located near the entrance of the park, you'll find private nursing areas, changing stations and baby supplies for purchase.
+- Baby Care Center — This is located near the entrance of the park at the Guest Relations building.
+Here, you'll find private nursing areas, changing stations and baby supplies for purchase.
 There's also a seating area with a television that is typically playing Disney films.
 When a little downtime is needed, this might even be a spot where your little one might take a much-needed power nap.

-- Benches & seating around Echo Lake — Even though there's not a ton of shade here, finding a seat on one of the benches is a decent spot to sit and people watch, located near the center of the park.
+- Benches & seating around Echo Lake — Even though there's not a ton of shade here, finding a seat on one of the benches is a decent spot to sit and people-watch.
+These are located near the center of the park.
 You'll also find a seating area with umbrellas just outside of Dockside Diner.
+(If you're looking for a tasty snack, try the Pretzel Hot Dog!)

 - Commissary Lane — This street offers a shaded walkway with several benches and seating areas to rest and take a break.